-Degree of compaction of the in-place material
+- Degree of compaction of the in-place material

 Using the test values for the cores, the Engineer will use the following steps to determine the pavement construction pay adjustment for each lot of work.
-Note that the material portion of the total pay adjustment is 70 percent and the pavement construction portion is 30 percent.

-- 1. Calculate the average density values from the sublot tests values, to the nearest 0.1 unit.

-- 2. Calculate the Degree of Compaction:
+- 1. Calculate the core bulk specific gravity values from the sublot tests values, to the nearest 0.001 unit.
+Obtain the Theoretical maximum Specific Gravity values from the corresponding laboratory sublot tests. - 2.
+Calculate the Degree of Compaction:

-- Degree of Compaction =
+Degree of Compaction =

-((Core Bulk Specific Gravity) / (Theoretical Maximum Specific Gravity)) x 100%.
+((Core Bulk Specific Gravity) / (Theoretical Maximum Specific Gravity)) x 100% recorded to the nearest 0.1%.

 - 3. The average compaction for the sublots shall be averaged together for the compaction level of the lot.
-The lots compaction test level shall be averaged to the whole percent. - 4.
+The lots compaction test level shall be averaged and recorded to the nearest whole percent. - 4.
 Locate the value of the Payment Adjustment Factor corresponding to the calculated degree of compaction from Table 5 or Table 5a. - 5.
-Determine the pavement construction price adjustment by using the following formula: Pay adjustment = (Lot Quantity) x (Bid Price) x (Pay Adjustment Factor) x 30%.
+Determine the pavement construction price adjustment by using the following formula:

+Construction Pay adjustment = (Lot Quantity) x (Bid Price) x (Pay Adjustment Factor) x 30%.